An Optimal Plank Theorem: Introduction

 for all $k$. \end{theorem}

-On the other hand, for \emph{real} Hilbert spaces, this is clearly not possible.
-Consider $2n$ vectors $v_1,v_2, \dots, v_{2n}$ in $\mathbb{R}^2$ equally spaced around the circle: ($n$ vectors and their negatives).
-For any unit vector $v$ in $\mathbb{R}^2$ there is a $i$ such that
+On the other hand, for \emph{real} Hilbert spaces, the same statement does not hold because of the following construction: consider $2n$ vectors $v_1,v_2, \dots, v_{2n}$ in $\mathbb{R}^2$ equally spaced around the circle: ($n$ vectors and their negatives).
+For any unit vector $v$ in $\mathbb{R}^2$ there is a $k$ such that

-This simple statement is connected to a conjecture by Fejes Tóth which was positively answered, about two years ago, by Jiang and Polyanskii in \cite{JP2017}.
-A zone of width $w$ is the set of points in the unit sphere at spherical distance $w/2$ of a given great circle.
-In 1973, Fejes Tóth conjectured that if a collection of zones of equal width covers the unit sphere then the width of the zones should be at least $\pi/n$.
+This simple observation is connected to a conjecture by Fejes T\'oth which was positively answered, about two years ago, by Jiang and Polyanskii in \cite{JP2017}.
+A zone of width $w$ is the set of points in the unit sphere within spherical distance $w/2$ of a given great circle.
+In 1973, Fejes T\'oth conjectured that if a collection of zones of equal angular width covers the unit sphere then the angular width of the zones should be at least $\pi/n$.